eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 ... more JSON output ...
 ```

-As a next step, we exchange all connection parameter with environment variables:
+As a next step, we exchange all connection parameters with environment variables:

 ``` shell-session
 $ export CMEMC_CONFIG_FILE=cmemc.ini